dhunanyan/dhunanyan-blog/SECURITY.md

 ## Best Practices for Users

-To keep your usage of the Portfolio project secure:
+To keep your usage of the Dhunanyan Blog project secure:

 - Always use the latest release.
 - Review our recommended [configuration and deployment practices](https://github.com/your-repo/docs/deployment).